syncfusion/ej2-javascript-docs/src/richtexteditor/rich-text-editor/toolbar.md

 {% endtab %}

 > Rich Text Editor features are segregated into individual feature-wise modules.
-To use quick toolbar, inject the quick toolbar module using the `RichTextEditor.Inject(image, link)`.
+To use quick toolbar, inject the quick toolbar module using the `RichTextEditor.Inject(Image, Link)`.

 ## See Also